stanfordnlp/stanza/_pages/data_objects.md

 ---
-title: Data Objects
+title: Data Objects and Annotations
 keywords: data objects
 permalink: '/data_objects.html'
 ---

-This page describes the data objects used in StanfordNLP, and how they interact with each other.
+This page describes the data objects and annotations used in StanfordNLP, and how they interact with each other.

 ## Document